tonysinghmss/mutatis/cheat_git.md

+- Initialize a git repo in local

+    git init <PATH_OF_REPO>

+- Adding all the files of repo to staging area

+    git add <PATH_OF_REPO>

+- Commit a file with a message

+    git commit -m "Message for commit"

+- Pushing the commit to your `master` repo on github

+    git push origin master

+- Checking the status of local repo

+    git status

 - Remove the folder from your local git tracking, but keep it on your disk.

     git rm -r --cached path_to_your_folder/